-- Organisation charts, valid at the time of the inspection and at the time when the inspected trial was conducted - Number and categories of people employed - Qualification, training and experience of the personnel - · Individual work load of people involved
+- a.
+Organization charts, validate the time of the inspection and at the time when the inspected trial was conducted - b.
+Number and categories of people employed - c.
+Qualification, training and experience of the personnel - d.
+Individual work load of people involved